AWinterman/scuttle-present/index.md

 **Rule 3:** Upon receipt, peers update the sender's entry in their clock to `t`.
 They update their own entry to be larger than `t`.

+# Events? #

+- Local: at node in question
+- Send
+- Receive

 # Example: #